aws/aws-fpga/hdk/cl/examples/Getting_Started_With_CL_Examples.md

-# Building a Custom Logic (CL) implementation for AWS FPGA instances
+# Overview on process for building a Custom Logic (CL) implementation for AWS FPGA instances

 The developer can build custom Logic (CL) as deploy on AWS as long as the CL complies with [AWS Shell Specification](https://github.com/aws/aws-fpga/hdk/doc/AWS_Shell_Interface_Specifications.md), and go through the build scripts.